trini0n/tera-discord-relay/README.md

 Also, TERA has a few version numbers you might need to change for big patches.
 Open up [`tera/config/config.json`](tera/config/config-sample.json) and look for these:

 - `patchVersion` is usually the major and minor patch number put together.
 For instance, if you launch TERA, go to server select, and see "56.03.02 EN2" at the bottom, try setting `patchVersion` to 5603.
 If that doesn't work, try 9901.
-- `setProtocolVersion` is not so easy to check, but if you run [tera-proxy](https://github.com/meishuu/tera-proxy) it'll display the protocol version when you connect to it.
+- `protocolVersion` is not so easy to check, but if you run [tera-proxy](https://github.com/meishuu/tera-proxy) it'll display the protocol version when you connect to it.

 ## Running